mikeshardmind/bg3modding/readme.md

 # Details of mods below

+## JustJump

+Jump only consumes movement, no bonus action cost.
+This is a symmetric effect; the same applies to enemies.

+## StartingEquip

+Players:
+1x Rusty Shortsword
+1x Rusty Dagger
+1x Studded Shield
+1x Light Crossbow

+Players and companions:
+3x Hospital Surgery Kits (Intended for use with injury mods)

 ## UAFightingStyles

-Attempts to add fighting styles from Unearthed Arcana
+Add some fighting styles from Unearthed Arcana

 From [2015 Underdark Characters UA](https://media.wizards.com/2015/downloads/dnd/02_UA_Underdark_Characters.pdf)